10 FAQ’s about dog feeding guidelines

 Pet food ingredients must be listed on the label in descending order by weight.
 The first 3-4 ingredients should be given in a percentage to indicate the quantity.
 However, this weight includes the moisture in the ingredient, which makes it tricky to interpret.
 Similar materials listed as separate ingredients may outweigh other ingredients that precede them on the list of ingredients.
-All of these factors should be taken into accoun when deciding the quantity of food that you give your dog.
+All of these factors should be taken into account when deciding the quantity of food that you give your dog.

 How should I determine what to feed my dog?

 Choose high-quality food as poor quality foods produce more waste, can cause digestive problems and often end up being more expensive (because to satisfy your dog you will need to feed him comparatively more).
 It is important to know your dog’s weight as well as the ideal weight of its specific breed.
 You can always consult with your veterinarian if you are not sure about the ideal weight for your dog.
 The next stage is to determine the dogs activity level, remember to factor in all variables (exercise level, age etc) and any additional calorie intake like treats.
 The starting amount of food can then be adjusted accordingly.
 After you have started feeding your dog an appropriate amount of food, weigh your dog at least once a month to determine if you are on the right track.
 If necessary, increase or decrease the amount of food slightly until the dog stays at his ideal weight.
 Most dogs are overfed and under-exercised so, if in doubt about how much to feed initially, feed a little less.